 When in Spain you will buy calçots in a large bundle.
 No need to clean them, they will be well cleaned by the heat of the barbecue flames – because flames are essential when cooking calçots properly.
 Place them in a row on the grill and turn them every few minutes until they are blackened all over apart from the green stalk.
 You will know when your calçots are ready, when a little of their juice starts to bubble from their blackened roots.
 Whip them off the barbecue and wrap them in several layers of newspaper.
 The newspaper allows them to steam a little as they cool, so that the outer leaves come off easily for eating.

 Peel off the blackened outer layer, then dip the inner part in Romesco sauce.
 Romesco sauce is a spicy tomato-based garlicky sauce; which is perfect when matched with the subtle taste of calçots.
 Lift the calçot above your head so it hangs down vertically, tip your head back and lower the calçot into your mouth.
 Be warned that this is a pretty messy business!

-If you would like to learn how to cook all kinds of traditional Spanish foods then we offer a Private Cooking Tour in Northern Spain – which gives you the opportunity to indulge in all kinds of local Spanish flavours and a chance to experience Gourmet cooking classes with professional local chefs – in true Catalan style!
+If you are interested in learning more about traditional Spanish foods, we offer private cooking classes as well as the opportunity to enjoy eating many delicious local dishes.
+Our TOUR NAME gives you the opportunity to indulge in all kinds of local Spanish flavours and a chance to experience Gourmet cooking classes with professional local chefs – in true Catalan style!